CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 5. Click **Create**.

     The VLAN/s are displayed in the VLAN list.
 Once VLANs are in the list, they can be exported, modified, removed, and duplicated using the menu above the list.
-Simply select one or all or filter for a subset of VLANs, then click the relevant menu icon.
+Simply select one, all, or filter for a subset of VLANs, then click the relevant menu icon.

 6. Click one of the following:

-    - **Reset** to clear your entries and start again or remove the specifications
+    - **Reset** to clear your entries and start again
     - **Save and Continue** to configure additional switch configuration parameters
     - **Save and Deploy** if the switch configuration is now complete